Indian Foreign Service: History

-Indian Foreign Service Day is celebrated on 9 October every year since 2011 to commemorate the day the Indian Cabinet created the Foreign Service.
+Indian Foreign Service Day is celebrated on 9 October every year since 2011 to honor the establishment of the Indian Foreign Service, the idea of which was proposed by diplomat Abhay K.

 Selection

-Officers of the Indian Foreign Service are recruited by the Government of India on the recommendation of the Union Public Service Commission.
+The officers of the Indian Foreign Service are recruited through Civil Services Examination by Union Public Service Commission for Group A and also through Staff Selection Commission for Group B.

 In 1948, the first group of Indian Foreign Service officers were recruited based on the Civil Services Examination conducted by the Union Public Service Commission This exam is still used to select new foreign service officers.
 Previous to 1948, some were appointed directly by the Prime Minister and included former native rulers of India who had integrated their provinces into India.

 Fresh recruits to the Indian Foreign Service are trained at Sushma Swaraj Foreign Service Institute after a brief foundation course at the Lal Bahadur Shastri National Academy of Administration, Mussoorie.
-In recent years, the number of candidates selected to the Indian Foreign Service has averaged between 25–30 annually.
+In recent years, the number of candidates selected to the Indian Foreign Service has averaged between 25 and 30 annually.

 Training

-On acceptance to the Foreign Service, new entrants undergo significant training, which is considered to be one of the most challenging and longest service trainings in the Government of India and nearly takes more than 1 year to graduate from.
-The entrants undergo a probationary period (during which they are referred to as Officer Trainees).
-Training begins at the Lal Bahadur Shastri National Academy of Administration (LBSNAA) in Mussoorie, where members of the other elite Indian civil services are trained.
+On acceptance into the Foreign Service, new entrants undergo rigorous training, considered one of the most challenging and longest among Government of India services, typically lasting over one year.
+During the probationary period, these entrants are referred to as Officer Trainees.
+Training begins at the LBSNAA in Mussoorie, where members of other elite Indian civil services undergo a three-month Foundation Course, usually commencing in August each year.

-After completing a 15-week training at the LBSNAA, the probationers join the Sushma Swaraj Foreign Service Institute, India in New Delhi for a more intensive training in a host of subjects important to diplomacy, including international relations theory, military diplomacy, trade, India's foreign policy, history, international law, diplomatic practice, hospitality, protocol and administration.
-They also go on attachments with different government bodies and defense (Army, Navy, Air Force, CAPF) establishments and undertake tours both in India and Indian missions abroad.
-The entire training program lasts for a period of 12 months.

-Upon the completion of the training program at the Institute, an officer is assigned a compulsory foreign language (CFL) training.
-After a brief period of desk attachment in the Ministry of External Affairs, at the rank of Assistant Secretary, the officer is posted to an Indian diplomatic mission abroad where her/his CFL is the native language.
-There the officer undergoes language training and is expected to develop proficiency in the CFL and pass an examination before being allowed to continue in the service.